-The district court did not err when it admitted evidence gained from the Terry stop of Thomas, nor when it sentenced Thomas to a within-guidelines 250 months.
-It did not clearly err when it sentenced Thomas with an enhancement for obstruction of justice.
-We affirm.
+The district court did not err when it admitted evidence gained from the Terry stop of Thomas.
+We therefore affirm his conviction.
+We also conclude the district court did not clearly err when it sentenced him with an enhancement for obstruction of justice.
+We reverse and remand for resentencing in order for the district court to consider Thomas's request for a downward variance.